DOSBox resolution: full screen, window size, clear graphics

 - When using a window, change windowresolution=original to windowresolution=1280x1024 (or use 1024x768 for a smaller window)

 - Change output=surface to output=openglnb (uses graphics hardware and maintains crisp image with scaling).
-You might try output=ddraw, which in some cases has a lower CPU load.
+You might try output=ddraw if your hardware doesn't support OpenGL.
+In some cases ddraw also has a lower CPU load.

 - Scroll down to the [render] section